 The BSA Executive Board has approved an exception to the Second Class and First Class swimming requirements, allowing Scouts who live prohibitively far from safe swimming areas to substitute other requirements.

 In some geographically large or predominately rural councils, Scouts might live many miles from an indoor swimming pool or safe outdoor swimming area.
 This exception allows those Scouts to continue their advancement in a way that is practical but still challenging.

 All the power lies with local councils here.
 The council Scout executive works with his or her council advancement committee to decide what constitutes “a reasonable traveling distance.”
 If the council determines a Scout lives too far from a swimming spot, the council then selects an “alternative requirement.”
 The requirement should provide a similar challenge and learning experience.

 One note: This opportunity isn’t for Scouts who are unable to complete the swimming requirements because of an aversion to water.
 For guidance to help Scouts struggling with swimming, read this post.
 Be sure to scroll through the comments, where Scouters share their strategies for helping Scouts overcome their fears and learn this important life skill.

-This change was officially announced in the September-October 2017 issue of Advancement News, which will be posted online soon.
+This change was officially announced in the September-October 2017 issue of Advancement News.

 Official wording of the new requirements